MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/consume-com.md

 To be more specific, we're talking about interacting with interface *pointers*.
 And for that, we benefit from the existence of the COM smart pointer type in C++/WinRT&mdash;the [**winrt::com_ptr**](/uwp/cpp-ref-for-winrt/com-ptr) type.

+To support classic COM interfaces is to include `unknwn.h` **before** you include any C++/WinRT headers, explicitly or indirectly.
+We will describe this in **Full source code listing of a minimal Direct2D application**.

 ```cppwinrt
 #include <d2d1_1.h>
 ...